 It is available from Amazon, Micralite and The Baby Room.

 The Micralite ProFold is a stylish, compact stroller that’s great for travelling and using public transport.
 Its fold is very impressive and ideal if you’re tight on space.

-However, it might be a bit too lightweight and flimsy to use as your everyday buggy and it wouldn’t be comfortable for a newborn baby.
+However, it might be a bit too lightweight and flimsy to use as your everyday buggy and, in lieflat position, doesn’t feel comfortable enough for a newborn baby.